 My chicken coop idea is coming to life!

-The water container perches atop a cement block in which I place a 50 watt light bulb plugged into a “farmers outlet.”
-This outlet has a built-in thermostat, which turns on at 35°F and off at 45°F. This heated chicken waterer keeps their water from freezing in the winter months.
+The water container perches atop a cement block in which I place a 50-watt light bulb plugged into a “farmers outlet.”
+This outlet has a built-in thermostat, which turns on at 35 degrees F and off at 45 degrees F. This heated chicken waterer keeps the water from freezing in the winter months.

 The floor of the chicken coop and run are cleaned out in the fall once per year as most of the chicken waste is collected below the roost.
 This method prevents any odor build-up.
 I chose fall for the annual clean out because the garden would have been harvested and tilled making perfect sense to implement the spring growing season with the wood and chicken waste to amend the nutrients to the garden soil allowing it to cure through the winter before spring planting.